LyfeOnEdge/HBUpdater/readme.md

 - Navigate to the directory in a terminal
 - Type `python HBUpdaterGUI.py`
   - If you are missing dependencies do the following:
-  - sudo apt-get install python3 python3-pip python3-tk python3-pil.imagetk
+  - `sudo apt install python3 python3-pip python3-tk python3-pil.imagetk`
 - If you don't know how to do this you should probably be using Windows.
 - For access to USB functions you must run python with elevated privledges (sudo)